16 Important Questions to Ask when Buying a Horse

 15. Do I Want to Breed my Horse?

 Whether or not you intend to breed your horse can be important.
-If you are looking to breed your horse, you must consider a few things.
+If you are looking to breed your horse, you will need to take a few things into consideration.

-If you have a female, you will want to ensure that she can breed if she has been bred in the past, either successfully or unsuccessfully, and whether or not she has any genetic issues you need to know about.
+If you have a female, you will want to make sure that she can breed if she has been bred in the past either successfully or unsuccessfully, and whether or not she has any genetic issues that you need to know about.

 16. Is There Anything Else I Need to Know?